facile-it/moka/README.md

 ## Installation

-You can simply install the package via composer:
+You can install the package via composer:

 ```bash
 composer require --dev facile-it/moka